lcebear/memoryDialogueBot/README.md

 Master Thesis Project

-19/07/2020 - Question answering agent version 2.0.
+07/09/2020 - Question answering agent version 2.0.

-The project (API) is developed to be run using the flask library.
+The project (API) is developed to be run using the flask and waitress library.
-Use the following command to set the flask app 'set FLASK_APP = agent_api'.
-Then the application can be ran with the following command 'flask run' The file 'json_post_example.py' illustrates how the agent can be called through the api.
+The application can be ran with the following command 'python3 waitress_server.py' The file 'json_post_example.py' illustrates how the agent can be called through the api.
 There is also an interactive version of the agent in file 'run_agent.py'.